PlatONnetwork/platon.py/docs/overview.rst

 Private keys are required to approve any transaction made on your behalf.
 The manner in which your key is secured will determine how you create and send transactions in platon.py.

-A local node, like `Gplaton <https://gplaton.platon.org/>`_, may manage your keys for you.
+A local node, like `Pnode <https://node.platon.org/>`_, may manage your keys for you.
 You can reference those keys using the :attr:`web3.platon.accounts <web3.platon.Platon.accounts>` property.